From April 2023 to November 2024 one or two weekend a month

 10. Advanced Implantology- Immediate loading principles and techniques.

-11. Long-term Validation of Principles and Techniques – Predictable implant sequencing.
+11. Long-term Validation of Principles and Techniques – Predictable implant

 12. Advanced Restorative and Esthetic Strategies in Implant Dentistry.